 One of my favorite things about stories is that each individual person has aspects of storytelling that they love to see–and aspects they don’t love to see.
-Whether you’re talking about genres, tropes, themes, or more complicated concepts, our personal preferences can be really revealing.
+Whether you’re talking about genres, tropes, or themes, our personal preferences can be really revealing.
 They also can guide us in finding new stories to explore and other people we can geek out with!
 So today, drawing from a few posts I wrote on my old blog over the years, I’m going to share some of my personal preferences: what I do and don’t like in stories.

 Stuff I Like

 My favorite genres, unsurprisingly, are the ones that I write: fantasy, science fiction, and horror, mostly in the YA age category.
 Speculative horror especially is something I’m interested in exploring at the moment!

 Good marginalized representation, especially of disabilities